 Leaves are alternate.
 In young pokeweed plants, leaves are somewhat egg-shaped, but become lance-shaped and ruffled as they mature.
 Flowers are white to green and form on long clusters.
 Pokeweed plants can quite large and bushy—up to ten feet, in some cases.

 With pokeweed, only ever eat the young leaves and young shoots.
 Eating other parts, or any part of the plant at a mature stage, isn’t worth the risk.

 Once you have your young pokeweed leaves, you need to process out the toxins before cooking them with.
+This is a bit of a process and makes it a better alternative for those that want a cooked wild spinach alternative.
 First, rinse them in a sieve, then bring a pot of water to boil.
 Add the leaves and boil them for twenty minutes.

 Remove the leaves and rinse under cold water (they will be extremely soft.)
 Rinse the pot, bring a new pot to boil, and boil again for twenty more minutes.
 Repeat a third time, and now your leaves are safe to eat and ready to use in recipes.

 It’s a bit of a labor-intensive process, but pokeweed tends to grow in great quantities in areas where it can be found.
 It is such a culturally-important food to the American south that entire festivals are held to celebrate it, complete with cook-offs.
 Poke sallet, a traditional southern side dish consisting of sautéed pokeweed, is popular enough that it was once sold in cans at grocery stores.